Chapter 4. Working With Oracle HCTS

 To select all the files, click the left button displaying two check marks in the header row.
 To de-select all files, click the left button displaying no check marks in the header row.

-To test a component but not certify the component, click the Advanced Test button and then click the Component Tests tab.
+To test a component but not certify the component, click the Optional Test button and then click the Component Tests tab.
 Select the component test that you want to run and then click the Start button.

 Figure 4-6 Component Tests